appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/diagnostic.md

 You can run the `diagnostic.sh` tool and create the diagnostic files which will help you to track configuration of your server.

-When you run the tool, there will be a `diagnostic.tar.gz` file which you can share with us.
+When you run the tool, there will be a `diagnostic-${datetime}.tar.gz` file which you can share with us.
+The "${datetime}" is a dynamic variable which is the date and time you run the script.
+Date time format is: `yyyymmddHHMMSS` For example: `diagnostic-20240109064747.tar.gz`

 :::caution
 Diagnostic tool needs `sudo` permission to read some system files.